The Shipping Law Review: Competition and Regulatory Law

 iv Facilitation payments and failure to prevent bribery

-The corporate offence of failure to prevent bribery 34 is a new offence, created by the UKBA.
-In essence, a company (A) will have strict liability where a person (B) associated with A bribes another person (C), intending to obtain or retain business or an advantage in the conduct of business for A. There is a defence under which A can show that it had in place adequate procedures designed to prevent persons associated with it from paying bribes.
+The corporate offence of failure to prevent bribery34 is a new offence, created by the UKBA.
+In essence, Company A will have strict liability if Person B, associated with Company A, bribes Person C, intending to obtain or retain business or an advantage in the conduct of business for Company A. There is a defence under which Company A can show that it had in place adequate procedures designed to prevent persons associated with it from paying bribes.

 In assessing whether procedures are 'adequate', the courts will have regard to six guiding principles:

 - top-level commitment;